STEPS to Family Child Care Success

 A Unique Professional Development Program

 STEPS is a comprehensive professional development training program designed to increase immigrant and refugee family child care (FCC) providers’ skills related to operating a successful business.
 Services are provided by trusted ethnic community-based organizations (ECBOs) and cultural navigators who share providers’ cultural and linguistic heritage.
-Evaluation data collected over the course of 4 years and 14 cohorts consistently demonstrate the efficacy of the STEPS program and its approach to professional development.
+Originally funded in January 2020, the STEPS project is led by a partnership of three ECBOs, Chicano Federation, Horn of Africa, and the International Rescue Committee, along with a team of researchers at CEED.

 Policy Briefs